 Jura cheese fondue recipe

-Did you know that there is more than one kind of "Fondue"?
-Jura fondue - often called the fondue from three cantons (districts) - is made from 3 kinds of Comté: young, older and well-matured which is grated.
+Did you know that there is more than one kind of Fondue?
+Jura fondue - often called the fondue from three cantons (districts) - is made from 3 kinds of Comté: young, older and well-matured which are grated.
 But it can also be made with a single kind.
 Apparently, Jura fondue is easier to digest than Savoie fondue.
-Just enjoy!
+Let's find out!

 - 1kg Comté cheese matured for at least ten months

 - 75cl white Côtes du Jura or 60cl white Côtes du Jura + 15cl Vin Jaune (Barrel-aged white Yellow wine) for a “fondue royale”…

 - As much stale bread as you can eat cut into bite-sized rectangles

 Rub the fondue pot with the garlic clove.

 Cut the Comté cheese into small cubes, or grate it, and put it into the pot.

 Warm it up and immediately add 2 or 3 glasses of wine.